quantnetwork/overledger-sdk-javascript/packages/overledger-dlt-bitcoin/README.md

 validates an OVL smart contract query according to Bitcoin specific rules

 **Returns**: <code>Object</code> - success indicates if this query building was correct, if yes then it will be in the response field of the object
+<a name="witnessStackToScriptWitness"></a>

+## witnessStackToScriptWitness()
+From psbt library : not exported in psbt nor in bitcoinjs-lib yet but needed in the finalize step of psbt signing (getFinalScripts function)

+<a name="isAddressOutput"></a>

+## isAddressOutput()
+Test if the data passed in the utxo output is an address or a script pub key